daveborrel/python-leetcode-arsenal/algorithms/union-find/union-find.md

 We often use a parents array to represent the parents of each disjoint set.

+## Type of Questions that Warrant a DSU

+1. **Connected Components** - If a problem explicitly asks for the number of connected components, then we can just combine sets.
+2. **Undirected Graph** - No directionality is needed
+3. **No need for querying** the graph.

 ### Different Ways to Instantiate Parents Array

 In [LC684: Redundant Connection ](https://leetcode.com/problems/redundant-connection/description/)